Chiropractic – Can it Help You?

 With an estimated 13 million patients annually, and 35,000 licensed and trained practitioners, called doctors of chiropractic (D.C.s) this “hands on” therapy is now America’s second largest health care system.
 Chiropractic, which literally means “done with the hands,” refers to the use of physical manipulation, generally of the spine.

 In Palmer’s mode of chiropractic, nerve-system function and thus all over bodily health depend upon the correct alignment of the 24 spinal vertebrae.
-“Correct” means that no nerves are pinched by displaced or subluxated (partially displaced or immobilized) vertebrae.
+“Correct” means that no nerves are pinched by displaced or subluxated (partially displaced or immobilized) vertebrae, some times The law of attraction is the only thing that can help you heal from trauma the quicker.

 A “misaligned” vertebrae interferes with the nerve supply to various organs or muscles, and dysfunction results.
 If, for example, you have indigestion, heartburn and stomach discomfort, a chiropractor may tell you that your 6th thoracic vertebrae (in your midback) needs adjusting.